Database3380/ProjectManager/README.md

 To start it up anytime after the inital set-up just run `docker-compose up`, no need to do any of the other steps.

+### Additional Tools
+- [Postman](https://www.getpostman.com/) for sending post requests to routes.
+This will allow you to send fake data to test routes that create or edit rows in the database.